 Online learning plans were either dusted off and brought into daylight for the first time or materialized within days to respond to the situation.
 Edtech and digital coaches scrambled to create resources, training videos and infographics to support teachers and students for what would soon become a longer-term experiment than expected.
 Administrators tried to make sense of the uncertainties, communicating with parents, teachers and students their best-laid plans.

 Although everyone was operating in survival mode, what became evident from this event is that schools are more equipped than ever to allow business to run as usual even when school facilities are closed.
 In the past, it made perfect sense to cancel school in a winter storm with no consideration to continue school, but with the technology and digital resources available to us, are we doing our best when we give up on learning altogether because we physically cannot meet in buildings anymore?
 How can we as schools learn from the COVID-19 experience, and prepare ourselves for future similar events?
-What principles can guide the challenging decisions that we might have to make to support a strong learning environment in times of uncertainty?
+What principles can guide the challenging decisions that we might have to make to

 When Keystone Academy in Beijing first began classes online, our purpose was simple: continue to provide learning opportunities for our students through a remote and digital environment.
 We were in survival mode, and this purpose helped us to quickly make decisions about technology distribution, plan for training and communicate our next steps to our learning community.

 As time progressed and our online learning days extended to weeks – and then weeks into months – we found our purpose calibrating back to our school mission, values and definition of learning.
 We began making priorities based on the core principles of our school.
 This meant that our learning embraced inquiry and real-life connections, we emphasized character development through online interactions, designed assessments with process and feedback in mind, and celebrated and encouraged service-learning.